Mapping is hard? We’re here to prove you otherwise.

 If you have data for regions, you can create a map.
 It’s that simple.

 Preparing geo data is often the hardest part of mapping.
-That’s why we prepared more than 2000 basemaps of administrative regions for you to use, like US states, ZIP Codes in New York or electoral districts in Berlin.
+In Datawrapper, you can use more than 3000 basemaps of administrative regions, like US states, ZIP Codes in New York or electoral districts in Berlin.

 Can’t find what you’re looking for?
 Use our GeoJSON upload, or contact us at email@example.com.
 Our map expert Anna will happily create a new basemap for you and our collection.